jacobaraujo7/bloc-pattern/example/README.md

 Add [`bloc_pattern`](https://pub.dartlang.org/packages/bloc_pattern) in your pubspec.yaml.

 Create a Controller Bloc by implementing `BlocBase` and add its streams.
-OBS: You can pass the "context" in the Bloc.

 ``` dart
 import 'dart:async';